A Clockwork Orange

 and most folks stay indoors at night.
 Not that Alex and his

-cronies are above breaking and entering, and beating people to
+cronies are above breaking and entering, and beating people

-death in their homes.
+to death in their homes.
 A Clockwork Orange follows Alex’s

 criminal career, his subsequent arrest and rehabilitation in a

-high tech brainwashing facility, and finally his attempt to
+high tech brainwashing facility, and finally his attempt to return

-shortened edition leaves the matter ambiguous.
+edition leaves the matter ambiguous.

 This final episode changes the meaning of the book, but can